hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Point Clouds

 A point cloud is a set of data points in space with no specific order.
 Point clouds provide us information about a surface geometry, but lack information about its topology.
-It's a common output of scanning processes and for that it has a low cost of aqucitioncould be retrieved from depthi
+It's a common output of scanning processes and for that it has a low cost of aqucitions

-The unordered structure is a challenge for learning tasks as we must derive permutatin invariant methods.
-PointNet was the first architecture to
+The unordered structure of a point cloud is a challenge for learning tasks as we must derive permutation invariant methods.
+PointNet was the first architecture to make a direct use of point clouds as input and successfully encode this kind

  We can establish a system of reference .... understand